EE-LiuYunhao/moodlehelper/README.md

 ### Requirements for devices:
 1. Android Devices
-1. Version no lower than Android 9.0
+1. Version no lower than [Android 9.0 Pie](https://www.android.com/versions/pie-9-0/)
 1. Storage permission are granted
 1. With Internet connection